Bigcountry907/Bionic-Builder/README.md

 Please uninstall android-tools-fsutils and install img2simg.
 Then you will be able to resise2fs /dev/sdd12.

 	To maintain consistent file paths please use the following to begin the setup.
+	A) Please run sudo -s to switch to root user before starting the project.
+BB.sh needs to be run as root user.
+		Running sudo ./BB.sh may work but there are many operations that require root.
+		The safest way to be sure everything works is to sudo -s before you start.

 	1) Please cd to your main prompt The files need to be cloned to ~/ Then clone the repo. git clone https://github.com/Bigcountry907/Bionic-Builder.git

+	2) To start the build program first switch to root user. sudo -s

+	3) Run the Program and follow the menus and prompts.
+To start the program run.
+		./BB.sh

+	4) Basically the menu system is set up in the order things need to be done.

+		A) Start with #1 to create the rootfs.

+		B) Run #2 to download and setup the tool chain download the kernel source and build the kernel.

+		NOTE: You have to build the kernel to make the complete image.
+If you don't want to build the kernel then you 			will need to manually copy your kernel Image.gz as Image-hikey970-v4.9.gz and the Device tree to /boot in the 			image.
+You also need to copy your modules to /lib/modules.

+		NOTE2: If you use the Bionic Builder to build the kernel then everything will be automatically installed into 			the image.

+		C) Run option #3 after the rootfs and kernel have been created.
+This will install the kernel the device tree and 		    the modules into the image.

+		D) Run option 4 to generate the flashable image.

 Thank You
 I hope you enjoy the Hikey970 Bionic-Builder